awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + postgresql\-hll
 + rdkit

-For information on extensions and modules, see [PostgreSQL version 13 extensions and modules supported on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.Extensions.13x)\.
+For information on all extensions, see [PostgreSQL version 13 extensions supported on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.Extensions.13x)\.

 ##### PostgreSQL version 13 beta 1 on Amazon RDS in the database preview environment<a name="PostgreSQL.Concepts.General.version13beta1"></a>